thanethomson/statik/README.md

 ## Project Structure
 By default we refer to a single site's data and generated HTML content into a *project*, and projects have a very specific structure.
-Your base project structure should look similar to the following example. *Note* that any `json` file can be replaced with a `yaml` file.
-By default, if there are two files of the same name but with `json` and `yaml` extensions, Statik prefers the `json` file.
+Your base project structure should look similar to the following example.

 ```
 config.json              - Overall configuration for the project